Click here for a PDF version of the CABB Bylaws or view the web version below.

 The Board, except as otherwise provided in these Bylaws, may by resolution authorize any Officer, Director, or agent of the Association to enter into any contract or execute and deliver any instrument in the name of and on behalf of the Association, and such authority may be general or confined to specific instances.
-Unless so authorized, no Officer, agent, or employees shall have any power or authority to bind the Association by any contract or engagement or to pledge its credit or to render it liable pecuniarily for any purpose or in any amount.
+Unless so authorized, no Officer, agent, or employee shall have any power or authority to bind the Association by any contract or engagement or to pledge its credit or to render it liable pecuniarily for any purpose or in any amount.

 The Board shall authorize the depositories that will be used for the Association assets.

 Indemnification and Insurance

 The foregoing rights of indemnification shall not be exclusive of other rights to which any such Director, Officer, Association representative or staff may be entitled by contract or as a matter of law, and shall inure to the benefit of the heirs, legatees, and personal representatives of such Director, Officer, Association representative or staff, to the extent permitted by law.

-If any word, clause or provision of this Article shall, for any reason, be determined to be invalid, the remaining provisions hereof shall not otherwise be affected thereby, but shall remain in full force and effect.
+If any word, clause or provision of this Article shall, for any reason, be determined to be invalid, the remaining provisions hereof shall not otherwise be affected thereby but shall remain in full force and effect.

-Section 13.01 Books and Records.
-The Association must keep adequate and correct records of account and minutes of the proceedings of its members, Board, and committees of the Board.
+The Secretary, or the Executive Director if so designated, must keep adequate and correct records of accounts and minutes of the proceedings of its members, Board, and committees of the Board.
 The Association must also keep a record of its members giving their names and addresses and the class of membership held by each.
 Other books and records will be kept in either written form or in any other form capable of being converted into written form.

 The correspondence and the meeting minutes, the Treasurer’s books of accounts and the Secretary’s records except confidential matters relating to membership, contracts or personnel, shall be open for inspection, by any members of the Association in good standing, at the offices of the Executive Director during normal business hours fixed by the Executive Committee.

-CABB forms and their contents are the copyrighted property of CABB and are available from the Association for the exclusive use of members in good standing.
+CABB forms and their contents are the copyrighted property of CABB and are available from the Association for the exclusive use of current Broker Members.
 Members may utilize the forms only under the following conditions:

 a.
 CABB forms may not be reproduced, copied, plagiarized in whole or in part, or incorporated into any other forms or documents not produced by the Association.

 b.
-With the exception of word or phrase omissions utilizing strike-throughs, or the use of separate addenda, alteration of CABB forms is prohibited.
+With the exception of word or phrase omissions utilizing strikethroughs, or the use of separate addenda, alteration of CABB forms is prohibited.

 c.
 The Association logo shall not be removed from CABB forms, nor may business names or other logos be added.